‘Maxim’ Model Rachel Bush Flaunts Perky Derriere In Cheeky Bikini

 Maxim model Rachel Bush knows how to have a whale of a time.
 On Wednesday, the beauty shared a series of sexy snaps for her 1.2 million followers to enjoy.

 The Instagram post, shows a soaking wet Rachel relaxing on a killer whale float in a beautiful pool.
-The tan and toned model, wearing a skimpy orange bikini, faced away from the camera.
+The tanned and toned model faced away from the camera, wearing a skimpy orange bikini.
 The barely-there swimwear put her perky derriere, ample cleavage, and long, lean legs on full display.
 Rachel wore her long, wavy hair down, giving the look even more sex appeal.

 The photos appear to have been taken on Rachel’s vacation to Turks and Caicos in June.
-She previously posted a sexy slow motion video of herself on the inflatable orca in the same two-piece.
+In a previous Instagram share, she posted a sexy slow-motion video of herself on the inflatable orca in the same two-piece.

 In the caption, the 21-year-old alluded to her plans for her upcoming birthday in November.